 Can I order larger quantities?

 Occasionally we’ll have a bumper crop that allows us to offer special bulk orders (flats of strawberries or cases of tomatoes).
 If this happens, we’ll let you know in the newsletter.

 What comes in the winter box?

-What happens if we go away on vacation?
+What happens if I go away on vacation?

 At the time you sign up for the season, you can schedule one box to skip (without paying).
 After the season begins, if you need to miss a box we suggest you arrange to have a friend pick it up and enjoy it.
 If this isn’t possible, we’ll donate the produce from your box to LifeCycles’ gleaning program.